 Together, they fulfilled their desire for a sensual, generous and multi-facetted landscape of olfactory free expression, creating a new emblem of French know-how and lifestyle.

-The Maison Francis Kurkdjian collection is sketched like a fragrance wardrobe, with myriad of facets of emotions.
+The Maison Francis Kurkdjian collection is worn as a fragrance wardrobe, with myriad of facets of emotions.
 Designed in the tradition of luxury French perfumery, it advocates nevertheless a contemporary vision of the art of creating and wearing perfume.

 Maison Francis Kurkdjian’s unique personality is fostered by the creative power of a man who has a taste for precision.
 Recognized as one of the world's most celebrated perfumers, Francis Kurkdjian imagined a fragrance territory of a free, sensual and delicate perfectionism.